 What Counts as Seafood?

-Seafood neither relates to solely fish nor shellfish, but any and all commercially farmed or captured fish, mollusks, and crustaceans from both fresh and saltwater.
+Seafood neither relates to solely fish nor shellfish but any and all commercially farmed or captured fish, mollusks, and crustaceans from fresh and saltwater.

 If you’re vegan and you are unsure of whether or not you can eat something that comes from the sea, ask yourself this single question.
 Are you about to eat something that had a mother?
 If it did, assume that it is not vegan.
 Otherwise, you’re safe!

-There is plenty of aquatic vegetation if you’re craving something from the sea!
+There is plenty of aquatic vegetation if you crave something from the sea!

 Can You Eat Seafood if You’re Vegan?

-The simplest answer is no. Vegans do not consume seafood and do not consume any animal products.
+The most straightforward answer is no. Vegans do not consume seafood and do not consume any animal products.
 However, there are veganism types that allow specific types of fish.